DakotaNahm/Direct/_scrapbook/Undercover.md

 # Undercover

-me and another person undercover in northern russian platoon
+me and another person undercover in northern Russian platoon